axpogroup/introductory-apprenticeship-axsa/README.md

 1. **Create a Codespace:**
    - Go to your GitHub repository
+   - Create your own branch if you haven't already
    - Click the green "Code" button
    - Select "Codespaces" tab
    - Click "Create codespace on main"